RobDeVoer/RobDeVoer/README.md

 ### Hi there 👋

-Rob retired last year after a life designing and building high tech products and doing a few startup companies (only two succeeded).
+Rob retired in 2020 after a life designing and building high tech products and doing a few startup companies (only two succeeded).
 Rob started in Basic, then Assembly, C, C++ and now C#.
 Rob started early stage web development with CGI and SGML and continued all the way.
 Rob's preferred environment is NET6/7 with MVC and EF with tentative steps into Blazor WASM and Server.
 Rob also enjoys building Iot devices (RPI, ESP32 & Wemos D1 R2) and automating home and garden, currently using C++ and PlatformIO for the embedded code.

 As a CTO/development manager Rob enjoyed building great teams along the way touching many development models and communication models.